Fabian Forte: Early career

-Hit songs
+When he was 15 years of age, Fabian received a Silver Award as "The Promising Male Vocalist of 1958".

-Marcucci gave a song written by Mort Shuman and Doc Pomus to Fabian, "I'm a Man" (not the Bo Diddley hit), which Fabian later said he "liked a lot and was very comfortable with.
+Marcucci gave a song written by Mort Shuman and Doc Pomus to Fabian.
+The song, entitled "I'm a Man" (not the Bo Diddley hit), was one that Fabian "liked a lot and was very comfortable with.
 It was giving me more experience, but I still felt like a fish out of water."
 Pomus' biographer later wrote Fabian's "labored reading of a macho lyric lent him a vulnerability that couldn't have been missed by his pubescent fans."

-The song made the top 40.
+Commercial peak

-Marcucci heavily promoted Fabian's next single, "Turn Me Loose", using a series of advertisements saying "Fabian Is Coming", then "Who is Fabian?" then finally "Fabian is Here".
-It worked and "Turn Me Loose" went into the Top Ten, peaking at number 9.
+Marcucci heavily promoted Fabian's next single, "Turn Me Loose", which was released in 1959.
+Marcucci used a series of advertisements saying "Fabian Is Coming", "Who is Fabian?", and finally "Fabian is Here".
+The promotional efforts worked; "Turn Me Loose" reached the Top Ten, peaking at number 9.

-This was later followed by "Hound Dog Man", (US #9; UK #46), and his biggest hit, "Tiger", which reached No. 3 on the US charts.
+"Turn Me Loose" was followed by "Hound Dog Man", (US number 9; UK number 46), and his biggest hit, "Tiger", which reached number 3 on the US chart.
 It sold over one million copies, and was awarded a gold disc by the RIAA.

+A review in Variety of a concert featuring Fabian in early 1959 declared the singer "was undoubtedly the standout of the show, who floors the kids with his gyrations and groans of “Hard Headed Woman,” “I'm a Man,” “Turn Me Loose” and, for an encore, “Stop Thief”."

-Other singles that charted included "String Along", "About This Thing Called Love" and "This Friendly World", which reached No. 12 on the US charts.
+Other Fabian singles that charted included "String Along", "About This Thing Called Love" (written by a man who went on a crime spree) and "This Friendly World", which reached number 12 on the US chart.
 At age 15, he won the Silver Award as "The Promising Male Vocalist of 1958".
 His first album, Hold That Tiger reached the top 15 within two weeks.

-The song "Think of Me", although it did not chart in US, was a big hit in some Asian countries including Sri Lanka in 1964.
+The song "Think of Me", although it did not chart in the US, was a big hit in some Asian countries including Sri Lanka in 1964.
+A review of Hold That Tiger in Variety stated, "Fabian is a hardbelting rocking singer who has the faculty of projecting his emotions.
+Fabian's voice is only adequate but be delivers with a beat that is undeniably commercial.
+Fine backing by combo and chorus lend an important assist."